cap-ntu/HysiaDecode/README.md

 # Prefermance

 we test the decoding speed on our server(Titan X, Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.40GHz) using several video clips from The Big Bang Series.
+We also compare the decoding speed with released algorithms in OpenCV.
+We achieved the considerable performance.
+Need to notice, our library provide Python interface which can be easily used for users who don't familiar with C/C++.
+This is only a alpha version of decoding.
+In the next step, we will continue optimizing the library to achieve a large throughput.
+You are also welcomed to join our team to contribute your code.
+We also found that GPU initialization takes up much time.
+If you want to decode a short video clip, we recommend using CPU.
+Otherwise, GPU is preferred.

 Hardware | Speed
 ---|---
-Titan X | ~800 frames/s
+GPU decoding(Titan X) | ~800 frames/s
-Intel E5-2630 | ~300 frames/s
+CPU (Intel E5-2630) | ~300 frames/s
+Python  cv2.VideoCapture | 375 frames /s
+OpenCV VideoCaptur* | 399 frames /s
+OpenCV  cv::cudacodec::VideoReader* | 865 frames/s

 #  Issues

 Some issues we met in develop and test.
 If you meet the same error, you can refer the  solution we provide here.